Safe Group of Companies – Privacy Terms

 Once a question or complaint has been lodged, our Privacy Officer will respond to you as soon as possible.
 We will aim to deal with any complaints at the source of your complaint.

 If you are still not satisfied, you can contact external bodies that deal with privacy complaints.
-These are the Credit and Investments Ombudsman, which is our external dispute resolution scheme or the Federal Privacy Commissioner.
+These are The Australian Financial Complaints Authority, which is our external dispute resolution scheme or the Federal Privacy Commissioner.
 Either of these bodies may forward your complaint to another external dispute resolution body if it considers the complaint would be better handled by that other body.

 Federal Privacy Commissioner

-Email: email@example.com (marked for the attention of the Privacy Officer)
+Email: email@example.com (mark for the attention of the Privacy Officer)